HostileNinja72/HostileNinja72.github.io/content/posts/leetcode/minspeed.md

 \end{aligned}
 $$

-Our task is to find the minimum possible $x$ which is the speed such as the sum of the time $\leq$ hour, in other words:
+Our objective is to find the minimum speed $x$ such that the total time spent on all train rides is less than or equal to the given hour.
+This can be expressed mathematically as:

 $$
 \begin{aligned}